 Switzerland: Lucerne, Walk It Out - William Tell Legend or Reality!

-Any family vacation in Switzerland can be magical.
+A family vacation in Switzerland can be magical connections.
 Who doesn’t love legends, mountains, boats, trains, great food, and lovely Swiss chocolate?
 Here’s the scoop.

 Look for the Lucerne Discount Card - a city transportation discount card available for durations of 1, 2 or 3 days.
 It offers visitors free public transportation within Lucerne plus provides benefits to museums and attractions.

 Tourist Information Lucerne's tourist office is under the train station complex: Zentralstrasse 5 CH-6003 Luzern.
 Tel: +41 (0)41 227 17 17 or www.luzern.com Swiss Family Vacation Bonus.

 See “Tellspiele” a William Tell re enactments at Altdorf.
 Just in case your kids or grandkids think you are making up the story of the apple and the arrow, there is a solution.
 To mark the 500th anniversary of the enactments of the Tell legend in Altdorf, the town's Tell Ticket Center Uri Schützengasse 11 6460 Altdorfspiel- und Theatergesellschaft theatre company will be putting on Schiller's Drama Wilhelm Tell in 2012. +41 (0)41 870 92 36 www.tellspiele-altdorf.chContent by Rene Welti Certified Swiss guide and founder of ECHO Trails.
 Images by Amanda Nelson-Duac.
 Copyright 2013.